 Hey!
 I’m back from a great little trip to DC with Jess and Heather.
-Big, mushy thank you to everyone that came out to both of our (sold out weee!) events.
+Big thank you to everyone that came out to both of our events.
 I had some incredible conversations and lots of good things to eat in my short time there.
-Despite some nervousness about the trip, I let myself go into the experience with limited expectations, and was met with a lot of warmth and positivity.
+Despite some nervousness about the trip, I let myself go into the experience freely, and was met with a lot of warmth and positivity.
 So excited for more book fun times in LA next month!
-Details on one below the recipe ;)

 Vegetarian Heartland is as much about recipes as it is about working towards traditions and the comforting experiences that bring us together.
 The seasonal chapters give way to specific occasions and delicious recipes to suit holiday feasts, summer berry picking jaunts, snow days, autumnal camping, and farmer’s market haul days.
 I found myself feeling sentimental just glancing at it on the first pass.
 It’s photographed with so much warmth, and I think that stems from Shelly’s firm acknowledgement that the Midwest, and all of the goodness that it brings into her life creatively, is the place for her.

 There’s a lot of coziness in these pages, but plenty of everyday goodness too.
 Shelly will also teach you how to build a campfire AND introduce you to a particular variety of Midwestern-grown persimmon.
-You know when people exaggerate about getting “all the feels” from something?
-This collection is as close as I get to an abundance of “feels” from a cookbook.
 It’s about good food and making a beautiful life.
 More info about the book and a special pre-order bonus here!